cemalgnlts/try-browserless/README.md

 # Try Browserless

-> Playground for puppeteer [Puppeteer](https://pptr.dev/).
+> Playground for [Puppeteer](https://pptr.dev/).
 Run scripts, preview live, share with others.

 This project is inspired by the [browserless/debugger](https://github.com/browserless/debugger) project.
 If your only use is debugging, [browserless/debugger](https://github.com/browserless/debugger) might be a better option.